 - Same as above.
 The answer, however, is that yes: we believe the trend is upward.

 Is the number of visits to the SOSGA website increasing each year?

 - Hardy has taken the lead this year on the online re-presentation of SOSGA.
-The web page is more visually striking and photographic, and we continue to add on-strategy content.
-The addition of a SOSGA facebook page not only serves to highlight and expand on SOSGA activities, it also works as a portal for more casual web goers that brings them to the official SOSGA site.
-We expect the hits to keep increasing as our organization generates further buzz.
+The web page is more visually striking and photographic, and we continue to add content.
+The addition of a SOSGA facebook page additionally serves to highlight and expand on SOSGA activities, it also works as a portal for more casual web goers, who may then visit our official SOSGA site.
+The same process is true of the OSU Extension email list, through which the 18 farmer field days were announced and disseminated.
+Through direct searches and through indirect avenues like these two, we expect website hits to keep increasing as our organization continues to embed in the community locally, and generate further buzz.

 Educational & Outreach Activities